gsmith177/QuickStock-Rust/README.md

 This project is for CS4340 - Software Maintenance at UCCS.
 We chose to change an open source github project from Python to Rust (and some other things).

-## Dependancies
+## Dependencies
 Must have Rust downloaded, all other dependancies should be installed when running the program.
+To see all dependencies for this app, consult the cargo.toml file.

 **Download Rust here** (either 32 or 64 bit versions should work): https://www.rust-lang.org/tools/install

-Use the default intallation for this app.
+Use the default installation for this app.

 After installation, restart your IDE (we are using VScode).
 Then move on to the run instructions.